Writing an executive summary for your business shows you’re taking your restaurant seriously, which is key to success.

 - Define your restaurant concept: Clearly articulate the concept of your establishment, detailing the cuisine, dining experience, and unique themes that distinguish your restaurant.

-- Mission and vision statement: Convey the mission and vision, showcasing the goals and values that drive your restaurant.
+- Mission and vision statement: Convey the restaurant mission statement, showcasing the goals and values that drive your restaurant.

 - Highlight your unique selling proposition: Clearly state what makes your establishment stand out in the market.